Table of Contents

 This program falls into a category of programs called HCBS Waivers, or Home and Community Based Services Waivers.
 These are popular in the state as individuals prefer to receive care in their home environment and the government saves money by leveraging family caregivers and avoiding high-priced, institutional care.

-The financial criteria can, at first, appear to be the most complicated part of the eligibility requirements.
+Financial criteria can is the most complicated part of the eligibility requirements.
 In brief, single seniors cannot have income greater than 100% of the Federal Poverty Level and must have savings, or cash in the bank, totaling less than $2,000.
-For greater clarity, we examine the limits in four different common family scenarios.
+For greater clarity, we examine the limits in four different common family scenarios for 2018.

-1) Individual Applicants - The income limit is $1005 / month and the countable resource limit is $2,000.
-Note that one's home (up to $560,000 in home equity) and primary vehicle (up to a value of $4500) are considered exempt assets in Illinois.
+1) Single Applicants - The income limit is $1012 / month (100% of Federal Poverty Level) and the countable resource limit is $2,000.
+A home valued up to $572,000 and primary vehicle up to a value of $4500 are considered exempt assets in Illinois.
+In other words, their value is not counted towards the $2,000 limit.

-2) Married Applicants with Both Spouses Applying - The income limit is $1,353 / month and the countable resource limit is $3,000.
-Again, with both a house and a car exempt from this limit.
+2) Married Applicants with Both Spouses Applying - The income limit is $1,372 / month and the countable resource limit is $3,000.
+Again, both a house and a car are exempt from this limit.

-3) Married Applicants with One Spouse Applying - The income limit for the Medicaid applicant is $1005 / month, the same as the individual limit.
+3) Married Applicants with One Spouse Applying - The income limit for the Medicaid applicant is $1012 / month, the same as the individual limit.
 The spouse who is not applying for care can continue to work or receive income in their name alone and this will not be counted for the applicant’s eligibility.
-The asset limit for the applicant is $2,000, while the non-applicant spouse can have up to $109,560 in cash, savings, or other investments, in what is called the Community Spouse Resource Allowance (CSRA).
+The asset limit for the applicant is $2,000, while the non-applicant spouse can have up to $123,600 in cash, savings, or other investments, in what is called the Community Spouse Resource Allowance (CSRA).
+Joint assets can be allocated to the non-applicant spouse.

 4) Persons Over these Limits – The state of Illinois allows individuals whose financial resources are over the allowable limits to qualify for Medicaid, if their medical expenses are too high relative to their current income and assets.
 These are referred to as “Medically Needy” individuals.
-Depending on the urgency of the need, a benefits planning professional may help to rearrange one's assets into trusts and annuities helping to protect wealth for the spouse or children of the senior and making sure that the applicant becomes eligible for benefits.
+Another option is to work with a benefits planning professional that will help to rearrange one's assets into trusts and annuities helping to protect wealth for the spouse or children of the senior and making sure that the applicant becomes eligible for benefits.
 Learn more about how professional assistance could save money.

 This waiver is intended to prevent the institutionalization of the elderly by providing services to them in their homes.
 In addition to personal home care, the available services can include:

 This program is available statewide across Illinois.
-There are, however, a maximum number of available slots for this waiver.
+There are, however, a maximum number of available slots for this waiver, in 2018 approximately 100,000.
 If that number is reached, qualified individuals will be put on a waiting list for services.
 This is not a Medicaid entitlement program.
 Very detailed information is available about this waiver as a PDF download here.
-This document is not easily understood.
+This document is not intended for consumers and is not easily understood.

 Get started through the Illinois Department of Human Services application for Medical Assistance.
 Alternatively, one can learn more through their local Area Agency on Aging.
 To identify which AAA serves your area, search our directory of AAAs by state and county.